rubytester/vagrant-playground/README.md

 well, get rid of cookbooks directory and ignore it. sudo gem install librarian-chef so we can manage cookbooks for Vagrantfile

+Add cookbooks to Cheffile and `librarian-chef install`.
+We now have Cheffile specifying the cookbooks for this project. ok then

+test:
+- `vagrant destroy` and `vagrant up` and i expect the new cookbooks to work and provision what they did before
+- `vagrant ssh` and `su - testuser` and provide password123 for the new user. yes, the user now has 'testuser and sysadmin' group.